 Focus Aims Specific Actions Timescales Using a range of methods to reach out to residents and businesses We know that not everyone uses social media, and some of our residents are not online (including some of our most vulnerable).
-We will aim to reach out to our residents through a number of different channels, ensure we reach as many as possible.
-Promote support in local newspapers each week - starting September 2022, in partnership with other agencies Develop an updated 'Support' website using our new technology to make it even easier to navigate - by October 2022 Deliver messages on key support methods by using social media with clearly branded support Posters for community notice boards with QR codes etc Launch a residents digital newsletter focused on Cost of Living and other key support available within the district Identify key community events and attend them to reach out to residents not online September 2022 onwards End October 2022 Commencing Sept 2022 Ongoing Ensuring our staff and Members are aware of the support available to our residents to that they can signpost accordingly Building on the role of our dedicated 'Vulnerable Person Support Officer' we will ensure our teams have the right knowledge to signpost residents to available support.
-Briefing for contact centre and key frontline staff on support that is available - and ensure they can meet the demand Train our frontline officers to ask the right questions Develop innovative ways for individuals to contact the Council seeking support Provide information for our Members to enable them to relay information to communities • Ongoing Ensuring that we also focus on promoting support for the 'hidden impacts' resulting through the cost of living increases We know that the impacts will not stop at financial, the increased pressures will have impact on both the physical and mental wellbeing of our residents, particularly through the Autumn and winter months.
+We will aim to reach out to our residents through a number of different channels, ensure we reach as many as possible Promote support in local newspapers each week - starting September 2022, in partnership with other agencies Develop an updated 'Support' website using our new technology to make it even easier to navigate - by October 2022 Deliver messages on key support methods by using social media with clearly branded support.
+Posters for community notice boards with QR codes etc Launch a residents digital newsletter focused on Cost of Living and other key support available within the borough.
+Identify key community events and attend them to reach out to residents not online September 2022 onwards End October 2022 Commencing Sept 2022 Ongoing Ensuring our staff and Members are aware of the support available to our residents to that they can signpost accordingly Building on the role of our dedicated 'Vulnerable Person Support Officer' we will ensure our teams have the right knowledge to signpost residents to available support Briefing for contact centre and key frontline staff on support that is available - and ensure they can meet the demand.
+Train our frontline officers to ask the right questions Develop innovative ways for individuals to contact the Council seeking support Provide information for our Members to enable them to relay information to communities • Ongoing Ensuring that we also focus on promoting support for the 'hidden impacts' resulting through the cost of living increases We know that the impacts will not stop at financial, the increased pressures will have impact on both the physical and mental wellbeing of our residents, particularly through the Autumn and winter months.
 We will ensure that in our planning we also focus on addressing these needs.
-Deliver on our commitments around wellbeing within the Better Lives for All Strategy, including ensuring access to leisure centres, launching an additional Health and Wellbeing Grant scheme - following the success of last years scheme (£30,000) Commission and deliver awareness training to Council officers and voluntary sector organisations on identifying less obvious impacts of the Cost of Living Crisis (such as Domestic Violence Awareness Training) Launch by December 2022 Jan / Feb 2023
+Deliver on our commitments around wellbeing within the Plan for West Devon, including ensuring access to leisure centres, launching an additional Health and Wellbeing Grant scheme - following the success of last years scheme (£25,000) Work with the Community Safety Partnership to deliver Domestic Abuse awareness training to Council officers and voluntary sector organisations.
+Launch by end November 2022 Jan / Feb 2023

-Resourcing our plans

-As set out in the three delivery plans, the initial funding identified to support our plans is as follows:
+Resourcing our plans As set out in the three delivery plans, the initial funding identified to support our plans is as follows.

-Work strand Discretionary Energy Rebate Scheme fund (£162,750 available) DCC Covid-19 Hardship Fund (Opening Balance £51,000) DCC Clinically Extremely Vulnerable fund (Opening Balance £115,193) Detail Additional grant to families in receipt of Council Tax reduction (£120 where one child, £150 where more than one child) £162,750 Must be spent by end November 2022 Continue with extension to Money Advice Services - from 3 days per week to 5 days per week to ensure demand can be met £14,000 We increased this service through Covid-19 and demand continues to be high.
-Increase in grant funding to Citizens Advice £10,000 per year for next two years £20,000 Covid 19 Hardship (S4177) Provision of grants for community organisations responding specifically to the cost of living crisis such as establishing warm banks etc £27,500 £25,000 plus admin for a partner organisation to deliver funds Provision of grant funding for Community Wellbeing Schemes - including supporting mental health, isolation etc £25,000 Total £162,750 £47,500 £39,000 £249,250
+Work strand Discretionary Energy Rebate Scheme fund (£104,550 available) DCC Covid-19 Hardship Fund (Opening Bal £72,234) DCC Clinically Extremely Vulnerable fund (Opening Bal £84,792) Detail Additional grant to families in receipt of Council Tax reduction (£90 where one child, £160 where more than one child) £102,900 From discretionary energy rebate scheme, must be spent by end November 2022 Continue with extension to Money Advice Services - from 3 days per week to 5 days per week to ensure demand can be met £14,000 We increased this service through Covid-19 and demand continues to be high.
+Increase in grant funding to Citizens Advice £10,000 per year for the next two years (as per Partnerships report) £20,000 £20,000 from Covid 19 Hardship (W4177) Provision of grants for community organisations responding specifically to the cost of living crisis such as establishing warm banks etc £27,500 £25,000 plus administration for a partner organisation to deliver funds Provision of grant funding for Community Wellbeing Schemes - including supporting mental health, isolation etc £25,000 Total £102,900 £47,500 £39,000 £189,400